inatic/magento2-googleshoppingfeed/README.md

 | rich_text_description             |							|
 | video                             |							|

-## Add to Facebook feed
+## Add to Google Shopping feed

-The `add_to_googleshopping_feed` attribute mentioned above is used by the website administrator to specify which products need to be added to the feed.
+The `add_to_googleshopping_feed` attribute mentioned above is used by the website administrator to specify which products are included in the feed.
 This is an attribute you add by going to **Stores | Attributes | Product** and has `Yes/No` as its possible values.
 This attribute is used in `Helper/Products.php` to filter the product collection from which the feed is generated in `Model/XmlFeed.php`.

 ```Helper/Products.php
 public function getFilteredProducts()